 The introduction of chestnut cultivation in Galicia is linked to the arrival of Roman legions in the first century AD, at the time of Emperor Augustus.
 Chestnut groves spread considerably, changing the Galician landscape.
 The fall of the Empire marked the beginning of a period of decline in their management that lasted until the Reconquista, which ended in the late 15th century with the definitive expulsion of the Moorish governments from the Iberian Peninsula.

-The importance of chestnut groves is reflected in Galician toponymy (place names) and anthroponymy (personal names), as well as in various studies on the Galician agricultural landscape, including Abel Bouhier’s "La Galicia.
+The importance of chestnut groves is reflected in Ourense and Galician toponymy (place names) and anthroponymy (personal names), as well as in various studies on the Galician agricultural landscape, including Abel Bouhier’s "La Galicia.
 A geographical essay on the analysis and interpretation of an old agricultural complex" (1973).
 Alexandre Dumas wrote in his novel Recollections of the Journey from Paris to Cadiz (1847): "France is known for its truffles, Castile for its olives, Catalonia for its plums and Galicia for its chestnuts."

 The Longal chestnut produce a very good fruit for the industry due to its conservation and excellent peeling.
 It is ideal for freezing.

 Regarding its organoleptic properties, it stands out for its sweetness since it has a high percentage of carbohydrates compared to other varieties.
 Thanks to its organoleptic and morphological properties, it is considered one of the best chestnut varieties with great potential to produce an infinite number of derived products.